The Manor House, Sedgefield: Location

-Though diagrams of the allocation of land resulting from the Sedgefield Enclosure Act of 1636 exist with the Bishopric of Durham it is probably impossible to know what buildings other than St. Edmund's Church were in existence in what is now the centre of Sedgefield in the 17th century before Robert Wright built house mansion house.
+Though diagrams of the allocation of land resulting from the Sedgefield enclosure agreement of 1636 exist with the Bishopric of Durham, it is probably impossible to know what buildings other than St Edmund's Church were in existence in what is now the centre of Sedgefield in the 17th century before Robert Wright built his mansion house.
 What there was would likely have been feudal cottages known as messuages and similar dwellings.
-St. Edmund's Church stands prominently on high ground where it has since the 13th century and before that a wooden Anglo-Saxon church and the high ground extends west for a short distance until falling away towards Hardwick Estate.
-With land acquired from his links to Hardwick Estate and connections to the church, Robert Wright chose to build his country mansion at the point just before the land falls away and thus position it facing St' Edmund's as almost a counterpoint in the scene.
-To the west, from the rear of the building it would look down to Hardwick Estate with a clear view to the estate and beyond.
+St. Edmund's Church stands prominently on high ground where it has been since the 13th century.
+Before that there would have been a wooden Anglo-Saxon church.
+The high ground extends west for a short distance until falling away towards the Hardwick Estate.
+With land acquired from his links to the Hardwick Estate and connections to the church, Robert Wright chose to build his country mansion at the point just before the land falls away, and thus position it facing St Edmund's Church as almost a counterpoint in the scene.
+To the west, from the rear of the building it would look down to the Hardwick Estate with a clear view to the estate and beyond.